grafana/tempo/docs/tempo/website/configuration/_index.md

 #### Tenant-specific overrides

 You can set tenant-specific overrides settings in a separate file and point `per_tenant_override_config` to it.
 This overrides file is dynamically loaded.
 It can be changed at runtime and will be reloaded by Tempo without restarting the application.
+All of the override settings detailed above can be set per tenant.
 ```yaml
 # /conf/tempo.yaml
 # Overrides configuration block